huz4f/huz4f/content/Blogs/Tech.md

 Brain can become hyperstimulated by dopamine.
 This overstimulation can make our brain's pleasure centres less responsive to other enjoyable experiences, such as eating a meal, reading a book, having a conversation or holding hands.

+I remember telling my friends and family not to take photos and experience the moment fully, you don't need to capture something to look back at it.
+Maybe we no longer live the place, moment or even food for ourselves anymore, it's just to capture it.

 ### Some more issues:
 - Easy access to web search can sometimes encourage a reliance on readily available solutions rather than cultivating deeper critical thinking and problem-solving skills.

 - [Technology is Killing Creativity](https://hackernoon.com/technology-is-killing-creativity)

+### What about AI?
+#### AI makes you Dumb Slow Lazy
+- This study by the Swiss Business School found a significant negative correlation between frequent GenAI use and critical-thinking scores.

+- MIT researchers observed that LLM users had weaker brain activity during writing, generated more uniform text, remembered less, and, when AI was removed, showed lingering “cognitive debt.”

+Again if something is not required out of your body, the body shuts it down to save energy so yes maybe part of the reason why i started writing is also from this

 ---